 - Catastrophic Catastrophic failures represent approximately 20 percent of ESD-related failures.
 The damage causes an immediate and complete loss of device functionality.
-An example of catastrophic failure is a memory DIMM that has received a static shock and immediately generates a "No POST/No Video" symptom with a beep code emitted for missing or nonfunctional memory. - Intermittent Intermittent failures represent approximately 80 percent of ESD-related failures.
+An example of catastrophic failure is a memory module that has received a static shock and immediately generates a "No POST/No Video" symptom with a beep code that is emitted for missing or non-functional memory. - Intermittent Intermittent failures represent approximately 80 percent of ESD-related failures.
 The high rate of intermittent failures means that most of the time when damage occurs, it is not immediately recognizable.
-The DIMM receives a static shock, but the tracing is merely weakened and does not immediately produce outward symptoms related to the damage.
-The weakened trace may take weeks or months to melt, and in the meantime may cause degradation of memory integrity, intermittent memory errors, etc.
+The memory module receives a static shock, but the tracing is merely weakened and does not immediately produce outward symptoms that are related to the damage.
+The weakened trace may take weeks or months to melt, and in the meantime may cause degradation of memory integrity, intermittent memory errors, and so on.